ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   of the reports in the batch.

 Client:
-: A party that uploads a report.
+: DAP protocol role identifying a party that uploads a report.
+Note the distinction between a DAP Client (distinguished in this document by the capital "C") and an HTTP client (distinguished in this document by the phrase HTTP client), as the DAP Client is not the only role that sometimes acts as an HTTP client.

 Collector:
 : The party that selects the aggregation parameter and receives the aggregate